bashofmann/rancher-2.5-monitoring/README.md

 * In the local cluster, go to Cluster Explorer -> Apps & Marketplace.
 * Install the rancher-monitoring app with the default settings

+!
+NOTE: On Rancher <2.5.2, install from dev-v2.5 branch, enable k3s in yaml, increase memory limit to 3500Mi

 ## Explore rancher-monitoring

 * See the helm install output